kinolag/fruitcart/README.md

 ### What next?

-Prices and offers details are stored in a basic frontend data source.
+Prices and offers details are stored separately in a frontend data source, so they can be easily updated.
-Orders are not persisted in the first version, but may be in the next version.
+However, orders are not persisted in the first app version (which is a cart demo), but may be in the next one.